Jane Eleanor Datcher

-Jane Eleanor "Nellie" Datcher (1868 - February 24, 1934) was an American botanist and the first African-American woman to earn an advanced degree from Cornell University in 1890.
+Jane Eleanor "Nellie" Datcher (1868 – February 24, 1934) was an American botanist and the first African-American woman to earn an advanced degree from Cornell University in 1890.
+She worked as a teacher at Dunbar High School in Washington, D.C. and was a founding member of the Collegiate Alumnae Club.

 Biography

 Jane Eleanor Datcher was born 1868 and raised in Washington, D.C., the daughter of Samuel and Mary Victoria Cook Datcher.
 Her maternal grandfather, Rev. John Francis Cook, Sr., was the founding pastor of the Fifteenth Street Presbyterian Church in Washington, D.C.

 Education

 Datcher attended both public and private schools run by members of the Black community in Washington, D.C.
-In 1877, she was given a certificate for her academic achievement from the Public Schools of the District of Columbia.
+In 1877, she earned a certificate for her academic achievement from the Public Schools of the District of Columbia.
 In 1886, Jane enrolled at Cornell University at the age of 19 with her cousin, Charles Chauveau Cook.
 It was the only school that would educate them both.
 She obtained her Bachelor of Science degree from Cornell in 1890 for her research on the species Hepatica triloba and Hepatica acutiloba.
 She was among the first three African-Americans to graduate from Cornell, along with her cousin Charles and George Washington Fields.
 Because of her excellent scholarship during her years at Cornell, Datcher had the honor of sitting in the center of the front row in the Cornell Class of 1890 graduation photo.

 Over 20 of Datcher’s relatives attended Cornell.
 Her cousin, Charles C. Cook, eventually joined the staff at Howard University as a professor and head of the English Department.
 Datcher went on to attend Howard Medical School from 1893 to 1894.